 The two largest grant programs are:

-- Ohio College Opportunity Grant — This is a grant that is offered to students who are Ohio residents.
-These grants are also prorated based on full or part-time enrollment status.
+- Ohio College Opportunity Grant — Offered to students who are Ohio residents.
+The grants are also prorated based on full or part-time enrollment status.

 Other federal grant programs include: